 The magnetic bead-based approach is well suited for high throughput applications with automation, and the cost of reagents is also low compared to other approaches.
 These properties make magnetic beads a simple solution for optimizing NGS sample prep.

-At GE Life Sciences, our genomics experts can support you in optimizing your NGS workflow.
-To find out more about using magnetic bead-based size selection, or for help and advice on any aspect of your workflow, contact GE Life Sciences Scientific Support.
+At Cytiva, our genomics experts can support you in optimizing your NGS workflow.
+To find out more about using magnetic bead-based size selection, or for help and advice on any aspect of your workflow, contact Cytiva Scientific Support.
 Or read our other blogs on NGS sample preparation.